bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 By the end of the lesson, the student will be able to:
 1. Identify Mariano Gálvez as a key figure in Guatemala’s independence.
 2. Retell elements of Gálvez’s story in their own words.
+3. Experience and respond to traditional Guatemalan music.
-3. Write a dictated sentence about independence with correct spelling.
+4. Write a dictated sentence about independence with correct spelling.
-4. Create a paper doll of Gálvez to demonstrate understanding of his role.
+5. Create a paper doll of Gálvez to demonstrate understanding of his role.

 ## Materials and Resources Required
 - **Biography**: "Mariano Gálvez, A Hero of Freedom" (from `units/unit5/resources/a_hero_of_freedom.md`; print or read from a device).
 - **Dictation Sentence**: "Mariano helped Guatemala."
 (English) or "Mariano ayudó a Guatemala."
 (Spanish), derived from "Mariano Gálvez, A Hero of Freedom."
+- **Music for Composer Study**: [Chichicastenango](https://www.youtube.com/watch?v=Fb5528scfXU) by Paco Pérez, a traditional Guatemalan marimba piece (available on YouTube or other music platforms).
 - **Craft Supplies**: Paper (standard 8.5x11, household item), scissors (household; adult supervision required), markers (household or ~$2-$5), glue (household or ~$1).
 - **Paper and Pencil**: For dictation exercise (household items).
 - **Optional Visuals**: Image of Mariano Gálvez (e.g., search “Mariano Gálvez Guatemala” online; free printable resources).